arielbatoon09/api-swapifine/README.md

 ## Things to perform
 1. Composer update
 2. php artisan db:seed --class=CategorySeeder - To migrate all the given Categories
+3. Make sure to enable this extension in php.ini -> extension=gd

 ## About Laravel